 A single idea, as it passes from mouth to ear, mind to mind, has the capacity to morph, grow, pivot…. meander side paths, go into hiding, stay dormant… and finally, burst forth to evolve.

-When you think about the limitless potential of an idea, you will realize that the work you do for clients, the words you write that end up being altered… mean nothing in the grand scheme.
+When you consider the limitless potential of an idea, you will realize that the work you do for clients, the words you write that end up being altered… mean nothing in the grand scheme.

 Copyright exists, but it’s just a warning bark not to directly swipe words verbatim.
 Meanwhile, true creative license is always free, because of the endlessly morphing, viral nature of an idea…